dream-dice/website/public/dm-notes/sj/flying-fish-ship.md

-So the players think the ship is haunted, however I have changed my mind and made it so that they were holograms, not ghosts
+So the players think the ship is haunted.
+I have changed my mind and made it so that they were holograms, not ghosts